kurealnum/non-profit-link/README.md

 -Signup right now will just be for a user, but when I'm ready for "non-profit" users I'll add them too

 #### Finish search function
--Can take from CS50, but I'll have to tweak it a little bit
+-Can take this from CS50, but I'll have to tweak it a little bit

 -Try and use a faster algorithm mayhaps?
+NOT NEEDED

 -Populate database with fake non-profits